-Roasting pork for that perfect pulled pork we all love isn’t difficult.
+Roasting pork in your oven for that perfect pulled pork we all love isn’t difficult.
 It takes a little time but very little effort and the rewards are exceptionally delicious!

 I love pulled pork!
 There are so many ways to use this delicious slow-roasted pork that it will become a regular item on your menu, once you see how easy it is to make.